Szymaka/research/mini.md

-# Machine Insight Network Interpreter {.uk-article-title}
+# Message Insight Network Interpreter {.uk-article-title}

 _This page has been reserved for extra documentation for the SIDN.
 It is currently being edited, proof-read, and updated_